10 Great Magazines That’ll Change How You Learn English

 But remember that you don’t just have to depend on magazines for learning English.
 If the magazine topics are a bit confusing, or you want to practice other skills besides reading, then take a break and learn English from other content.

-With media, your English learning can become extra exciting.
+With media, such as TV shows, your English learning can become extra exciting.
 And with so much diverse English material out there, you can definitely find some that match your interests.

 After all, when you enjoy what you’re doing, you’ll learn better and faster!